maxthraxx/WFGY/README.md

 Randomly select five classic movies and merge their most absurd scenes to create a ‘Protagonist Epiphany Formula.’
-Use WFGY to explain why this combination is actually more logical, give the formula a name, and summarize its ultimate life philosophy.
+Try to use WFGY to explain why this combination is actually more logical, give the formula a name, and summarize its ultimate life philosophy.
 Answer in ‘Full Decoding Mode.’
 ```